Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

         :align: center
         :width: 400

-As shown, the Device Under Test (DUT) should have at least one NIC connected to the client machine.
+As shown, the DUT should have at least one NIC connected to the client machine.
 The DUT run iperf3 in server mode and the client machine run iperf3 in client mode.

 Find out which DUT interface is connected with client machine.
 ``sudo ethtool --identify <interface_name>`` will typically blink a light on the NIC to help identify the physical port associated with the interface.

 Get interface name ``enP1p1s0f0`` from ``lshw`` command::